 Two types of sweep signals can be used for a measurement in ODEON: Linear sweep, that has frequency energy spread equivalent to white noise and Exponential sweep, which has frequency energy spread equivalent to pink noise.
-In other words, the Exponential sweep provides longer playback time for low frequencies, thus more energy at this range, while the Linear sweep provide longer playback time at mid and high frequencies.
-For most room acoustic measurements the Exponential sweep is preferred against the Linear sweep.
-On the other hand, Linear sweep may be preferable in measurements of sound transmission between rooms, because partitions often provide attenuation at high frequencies.
+In other words, the Exponential sweep provides longer playback time for low frequencies, thus more energy at this range, while the linear sweep provides longer playback time at mid and high frequencies.
+For most room acoustic measurements the exponential sweep is preferred against the linear sweep.
+On the other hand, linear sweep may be preferable in measurements of sound transmission between rooms, because partitions often provide attenuation at high frequencies.